-Option B) Honor's Thesis-This option is recommended for majors who are making a steady progress in their Plan of Study and highly motivated in their academic work.
+Option B) Honor's Thesis-This option is recommended for majors who are making steady progress in their Plan of Study and highly motivated in their academic work.
 It requires a major research undertaking conducted through both semesters of the senior year.
-The thesis is submitted to the committee, which consists of three AST and/or AST Advisory Committee faculty, and considered for departmental honors.
+The thesis is submitted to the committee. which consists of three AST and/or AST Advisory Committee faculty, and considered for departmental honors.
 To be eligible for Asian Studies honors, students must have at least a 3.45 cumulative GPA in AST major courses.
-Required: two semesters of 400-level Directed Study of 4 credits each.
+Required: one semester of 400-level Directed Study of 4 credits.
+Honors students may enroll in up to 8 credits of such directed studies.